 A hand-made by a master of Polish handicraft and beautifully framed traditional Łowicz paper cut-out- the Pearl of the Central Region.
 A special attention is drawn to extraordinary play of shapes and colours – its rich ornamentation is characteristic of Łowicz paper cut-outwhich is created by gluing consecutive elements of the pattern on top of one another.

-This small paper cut-outis square-shaped.
+This medium size paper cut-out is square-shaped.
 It presents characteristic Łowicz cocks which are situated in the centre of the composition.
-An exceptional number of colours were used in the paper cut-outdespite its small size.
+An exceptional number of colours were used in the paper cut-out.

 Check out how interestingly this paper cut - out can decorate todays' interior!

 Special attention should be drawn to a very elaborate and artistic paper cut-out frame which was individually chosen by a professional framing studio.
-The frame is made of black and mat wood.
+The double frame consists of white matt wood and a black grooved belt.
 A white-windowed passé-partout allows to display the paper cutout.
-A pane protects the paper cut-outagainst destruction.
-The frame is provided with a support enabling it to be to hung or stood in an easy way.
+A pane protects the paper cut-outa gainst destruction.
+The frame is provided with a support enabling it to be to hung in an easy way.

 A cutout is a colourful picture made of paper, created by intricate cutting.
 It is one of the most characteristic elements of Polish folk art.
 Nowhere, apart from Poland, the variety of paper cutouts is so large.
 Paper cutouts developed in mid-19th century, mainly in central and eastern Poland, and were one of the most important forms of house decoration.